GreenParachute/mqm-eng-cro/README.md

 # mqm-eng-cro

+This repository contains supplementary material used in research working with MQM error annotations on the English-Croatian translation pair.

-Repository of MQM error annotations of 100 sentences translated from English to Croatian by three different MT systems, annotated by two different annotators.
+The annotations folder contains MQM error annotations of 100 sentences translated from English to Croatian by three different MT systems, annotated by two different annotators.

-This repository contains the following files:

-- source text and reference translation
-- MT ouptuts
-- MQM annotations by annotator1
-- MQM annotations by annotator2

-To do:
-- add the codebase to calculate IAA and MQM annotation normalisation
+The scripts folder contains the original code to calculate inter-annotator agreement (IAA) and MQM annotation normalisation.
+Consult the readme for details on running the code.
+If you'd prefer to work with a more streamlined version of the code, Yuying Ye has been kind enough to do some refactoring.
+I suggest checking out the GitHub repository (it also has annotation data for English-Chinese!)

 # Citation:

-If you use any of this data, please cite the following paper(s):
+If you use any of this data or code, please cite the following paper(s):

 ```
 @article{quantitative-2018,